-The boom extension consists of the 59 ft (18 m) two-stage swingaway lattice extension and two boom extension inserts.
-The boom extension is designed for the crane it was delivered with.
+The jib consists of the 18 m (59 ft) two-stage swingaway lattice extension and two jib inserts.
+The jib is designed for the crane it was delivered with.
 The parts belonging to the crane have the same serial number as the crane.

-The following parts are labeled with the serial number:
+The following parts are labelled with the serial number:

-- all parts of the 59 ft (18 m) two-stage swingaway lattice extension - both sections of the boom extension 26 ft (8 m) inserts.
+- all parts of the 18 m (59 ft) two-stage swingaway lattice extension - both sections of the jib 8 m (26 ft) inserts.

-Operate the crane only with those sections of the boom extension which have the same serial number as the crane.
+Operate the crane only with those sections of the jib which have the same serial number as the crane.
 This prevents malfunctions and damage.

-NOTE: For technical reasons a crane may only be set with one boom extension.
+NOTE: For technical reasons a crane may only be set with one jib.

-If you wish to use the boom extension on several Grove cranes, the parts of the boom extension must be adjusted for these cranes and labeled with all of the respective serial numbers.
+If you wish to use the jib on several Grove cranes, the parts of the jib must be adjusted for these cranes and labelled with all of the respective serial numbers.

-Have the adjustment of the boom extension carried out only by your local Grove Distributor or Manitowoc Crane Care.
+Have the adjustment of the jib carried out only by your local Grove Distributor or Manitowoc Crane Care.

-Serial Numbers On the 26 ft (8m) Inserts
+Serial Numbers On the 8 m (26 ft) Inserts

-On the 26 ft (8 m) inserts the serial number (1) is at the front (Figure 4-17).
+On the 8 m (26 ft) inserts the serial number (1) is at the front (Figure 4-18).